-If you are considering selling a property that you have previously rented out, you should be aware of important changes to CGT on property sales coming in April 2020.
+If you are considering selling a property that you have previously rented out that would incur a capital gain, you should be aware of important changes to CGT on property sales coming in April 2020.
 If you wait until the new financial year to sell, you may find yourself having more tax to pay and less time to pay it.

 There are three important changes to CGT and property from 6 April 2020: